 In the previous article, we discussed why it is so important for marketers to quantify their marketing efforts during the ROI analysis.
 Today, we will have a look at some of the tactics you can use to improve ROI.

-We prepared a short guideline on how you can optimise your ROI analysis by improving marketing efforts in 4 easy steps.
+We prepared a short guideline on how you can optimize your ROI analysis by improving marketing efforts in 4 easy steps.

 At this stage, it is important to define which marketing activities showed positive returns and which efforts did not add any value.
 Marketing activities which were not that valuable can be reduced.
 This step should be carried out during the regular ROI analysis.

 Marketers should pay attention to this in order to improve the ROI and prevent further financial loss.

 Luckily, modern technology and analytics make it much easier to conduct a detailed and qualitative ROI analysis.
 Such technologies help to analyse the performance of each marketing activity.
 Nowadays, most of the marketing KPIs can be measured on a daily basis, which makes it much easier to analyse the effect of each indicator on the marketing ROI.

 As a result, regular analysis can help marketers to improve the ROI by allocating efforts in the future to intensify growth or cut expenses.